UMM-CSci-Systems/C-system-calls/README.md

 # Summarizing directories

-Here's where we'll generate several different solutions to the same problem, two in C (using different system tools), and one in `bash`.
+Here's where we'll generate several different solutions to the same problem, two in C (using different system tools), and one using shell commands.
 The problem we're solving in each case is to write a program that takes a single command line argument and looks at *every* file and directory from there down (in sub-directories, sub-sub-directories,